JCho82/RNA-seq/perform_RNAseq.md

 ### Count reads in features with FeatureCounts

 You should carefully check if duplicates or triplicates of ID in gtf file are present.
-If you have multiple IDs with identical name in the file, you will see a wired result with uncounted features.
+If you have multiple IDs with the identical name in the file, you will see a wired result with uncounted features.